Advanced Stair Climbing Wheelchair: The 2026 Guide to Safe Emergency Evacuation

 1) Why Stairs Become a Life-or-Death Barrier

-2) Manual vs. Electric: Which Stair Climbing Wheelchair Do You Actually Need?
+2) Manual vs. Electric: Which Model Do You Actually Need?

 These chairs rely on friction and operator control to move safely down stairs.